-Art deco engagement rings are visually stunning and feature beautiful geometric designs.
+Art deco Jewelry is visually stunning and feature beautiful geometric designs.
 The styles in this era saw large rings decorated with various gemstones.
 More often than not the rings had a centred colored stone or sometimes a diamond which were surrounded by smaller diamonds.
 Many were multicolored using gemstones such as emeralds, aquamarine and of course diamonds.
 The bands of the rings were also set with gemstones including diamonds, saphires, rubies and emeralds.

 The Art Deco era got its name from the Exposition International des Arts Decoratifs et Industriels Modernes which was held in Paris in 1925.
 This exposition’s emphasis was mostly dedicated to jewelry with the styles coming from the continent of Africa, Asia and South America.

 Popular movements of this time were termed Cubism and Fauvism with the term Cubism used to describe the distinct geometric lines used.
 This design came about in an attempt to take the flowing lines that typified Art Nouveau style jewelry and bring about a style that was known for cleaner, more rigid lines.
 These rigid lines paid tribute to the age of modernism with history moving toward the machine age.

 Prior to World War 1, women’s fashion was stagnent, consisting of constrictive corsets and garments that covered the flesh.
 During World War 1, women were required to take part in physical work and these type of garments were not suitable.

 When the war ended, women did not wish to return to pre war garments and instead opted for clothing that allowed them freedom, following and wearing such designers as Chanel.
 This was the commencement of fashion freedom for women.

 With more money available after the war and the advent of fashion magazines gave more and more women ideas about fashion ideas for jewelry, clothing and the home.